syncfusion/blazor-docs/src/charts/chart/events.md

 OnSelectionComplete |[OnSelectionChanged](events/#onselectionchanged)
 OnDragComplete |[OnSelectionChanged](events/#onselectionchanged)

-> From `v18.4.*`, we remove the following previous release events from Chart component
+> From `v18.4.*`, We have removed the following previous release events from chart component

 Event Name|
 -----|